cloudopsy/ekssm/README.md

 # Example: Use the output in your shell
 export KUBECONFIG=$(ekssm session switch <SESSION_ID>)
 # or copy-paste the output: export KUBECONFIG='/path/to/session.yaml'

+# If you've set up shell integration (see Shell Integration section below), you can use:
+ekssm session switch <SESSION_ID>  # This will set KUBECONFIG automatically
 ```
-This command prints the `export KUBECONFIG=...` command pointing to the specified session's kubeconfig file. **It does not execute the command itself.**
+This command prints the `export KUBECONFIG=...` command pointing to the specified session's kubeconfig file. **It does not execute the command itself** unless you've set up shell integration.

 **Stopping Sessions:**